-This will provide a basic guide to hiking in Juneau and the surrounding area.
+This will provide a basic guide to hiking and highly recommended hiking trails.

 Always eat a hearty meal before heading out for a strenuous hike.
-You will need to your energy throughout the hike.
+You will need to your energy throughout the trek.

 Who to bring:

-- Bring a hiking buddy: depending on how much you want to get out of the hike in terms of an intense hike or more a casual walk bring a friend that matches your level.
+- Bring a hiking buddy: depending on how much you want to get out of the hike in terms of an intense walk or more a casual stroll, bring a friend that matches your level.

 - Always let someone who is not on the hike know where you will be hiking and what time you are estimated to be back.
-This way if something goes wrong on the hike there is someone that is expecting your return call or text.
+This way if something goes wrong on the trail there is someone that is expecting your return call or text.

 - A great resource used by locals is the 90 Plus Short Walks of Juneau.
 This guide does a great job outlining the length, intensity, and history of several trails around Juneau, including Mount Roberts Trail, Mount Juneau Trail, Basin Road, and Mendenhall Glacier.

 - Know the area: if you are unsure of trail conditions throughout the year research.
 Depending on the time of year several trails might be too dangerous to attempt due to trail washouts, snow, and ice.

 - There is a hike for all level abilities; know what you are capable of.